berkorhanbeta/Tinder-AutoLike/README.md

 ## Warning!

-If you don't use the Tinder with English language, then you need to change the button name in the code.
+If you are not using the Tinder in English language, then you need to change the button name in the code.
-If you don't change the button name, this code not work.
+If you don't change the button name, this code will not work.